Many or all companies we feature compensate us. Compensation and editorial

 • Day 90, three payments not made, miss a fourth loan payment → Lender may move the loan from delinquency to default.
 The lender may sell the loan to a collection agency at this point.

-Once it’s in default, the lender takes further measures to recover money from you.
+Once it’s in default, the lender takes further measures to recover the money.
 Keep reading for more about the process most lenders follow when borrowers can’t make their payments and are not responsive to communication.

 What happens if you default on a personal loan?